Jalen Milroe Under The Microscope – How Did He Play Against The Aggies? - NewsBreak

 Tide 100.9's local high school football coverage is powered by The University of Alabama Online, "Where Legends Log In."
 The Northside Rams hosted the Dora Bulldogs in a highly anticipated 4A Region 5 matchup between two teams that sat at the top of the standings.
 Dora took advantage of a few Northside errors in the second half to win with a final score of 33-13.
 The game began with Dora receiving the open kickoff.
 Chavis Williams' Bulldogs came out hot early and opened up the game with a double-reverse-pass from Garrett Hogland to Dora quarterback Kesean Pryor who broke a tackle and bolted for the sideline and made it into the end zone on a 57-yard touchdown reception.

 Tide 100.9's local high school football coverage is powered by The University of Alabama Online, "Where Legends Log In."
-The Thompson Warriors (7-2, 6-0) trounced the Tuscaloosa County Wildcats (5-3, 3-3) 49-7.
-"They're getting a lot better, offensive line is getting better.
-Quarterback play, we got two really good quarterbacks...
+The Central Falcons beat the Bessemer City Purple Tigers 27-20 on senior night.
+This is Central's second win of the season after beating the Paul Bryant Stampede earlier in the year.

 Hillcrest Routes Paul W. Bryant to Remain Unbeaten.